- Home/

 Step 2: Determine the routing for ductwork

 This step depends on whether you’re using ducted or ductless cooker hoods.
-Ductless cooker hoods do not vent the air outside of your home and circulate it instead.
+Ductless cooker hoods do not vent the air outside of your home; instead, they circulate it.
 Ducted cooker hoods either draw air to the side of your house or upward through the ceiling.

 For a ducted cooker hood, you should identify the most accessible venting location.
 Often, this will be directly behind the wall, but it may also be through the ceiling.
 Ensure there’s no electrical cable wiring or plumbing behind the wall.
 Meanwhile, if you’re placing the cooker hood over a kitchen island, you must route venting through the roof.